 The geopackage data are all based on WGS84 (EPSG:4326).

 - The point represents the centroid of the object rather than the centroid of the parcel.

 - The area estimate represents the area estimate of that object (not the aggregated area of the object type within the parcel).

-If multiple objects are present in a parcel, multiple points per parcel may be returned, each with their own area estimates.
-For Solar Panels, each group of panels on a roof is typically represented as a separate object.
-This applies to (Trampoline.gpkg, Swimming_Pool.gpkg, Solar_Panel.gpkg).
-Construction_Site.gpkg is the exception, where the point always represents the parcel centroid.
+- If multiple objects are present in a parcel, multiple points per parcel may be returned, each with their own area estimates.
+Solar Panels, for example, typically return the centroid of each group of panels on a roof.

 If only the "Residential Building Footprint" AI Pack is enabled, the file Building.gpkg will be present.
 The polygons represent every Building Footprint detected in each parcel.

 If the "Residential Building Characteristics" AI Pack is also enabled, this file is replaced by Building_Footprint_With_Roof_Characteristic.gpkg.
 It contains the same Building Footprint polygons, with additional metadata for dominant roof material and roof shapes of each building.
 In that case, the file "Tree_Overhang.gpkg" will also be present, which contains polygons of all overhanging sections of tree detected.